peterbrittain/asciimatics/doc/source/io.rst

 Output
 ------
-Once you have a Screen, the simplest way to output text is using the :py:meth:`~.Scren.print_at` method.
+Once you have a Screen, the simplest way to output text is using the :py:meth:`~.Screen.print_at` method.
 This allows you to place a string at a desired location in a specified colour.
 The coordinates are zero-indexed starting at the top left of the screen and move down and right, so the example above displays `Hello world!` at (0, 0) which is the top left of the screen.

 Colours
 ^^^^^^^